flloschy/minecraft-fabric-docker/README.md

 # Docker Fabric 1.21 server
 A clean Docker based Fabric Minecraft server for 1.21 including cloudflare tunnel

+This will create a backup before starting the minecraft server.
+If there are 10 backups already, it will delete the oldest,

 ## WARNING
 YOUR WILL AUTOMATICALLY ACCEPT THE MINECRAFT EULA!
 BE AWARE